2026 Toronto Argonauts season

-The 2026 Toronto Argonauts season is scheduled to be the 68th season for the team in the Canadian Football League and their 153rd year of existence.
-The Argonauts will attempt to improve upon their 5–13 record from 2025, qualify for the playoffs following a one-year absence, and win the 19th Grey Cup championship in franchise history.
-The Argonauts will play three home games outside of Toronto due to the 2026 FIFA World Cup games being hosted by BMO Field from June 12, 2026, to July 2, 2026.
+The 2026 Toronto Argonauts season is the 68th season for the team in the Canadian Football League (CFL) and their 153rd year of existence.
+The Argonauts will attempt to improve upon their 5–13 record from 2025, qualify for the playoffs following a one-year absence, and win the 20th Grey Cup championship in franchise history.
+The Argonauts played three "home" games outside of Toronto due to the 2026 FIFA World Cup games being hosted by BMO Field from June 12, 2026, to July 2, 2026.

-The 2026 CFL season is scheduled to be the first season with a new head coach after Ryan Dinwiddie left to join the Ottawa Redblacks.
+The 2026 CFL season is the first season for Mike Miller as head coach after former head coach Ryan Dinwiddie left to join the Ottawa Redblacks.
 This will be the seventh season for Michael Clemons as general manager.

 Offseason

-CFL National Draft
+CFL Canadian draft

-The 2026 CFL draft is scheduled to take place in the spring of 2026.
-The Argonauts are scheduled to have ten selections in the eight-round draft after acquiring another second-round selection in the trade for Dejon Allen and another seventh-round selection in the trade for Mark Milton.
+The 2026 CFL draft took place on April 28, 2026.
+The Argonauts had 11 selections in the eight-round draft after acquiring another second-round selection in the trade for Dejon Allen, another seventh-round selection in the trade for Mark Milton, and another fourth-round pick in the trade involving Daniel Adeboboye.
+Not including traded picks or forfeitures, the team selected second in each round of the draft, after finishing eighth in the 2025 league standings.